luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 The red dashed lines indicates the expected trajectory of the effect if there were no relationship between anti-elitism and view count.
 The confidence intervals give a an indication on how much data points are available for the respective values with large intervals indicating a few videos actually exhibiting this amount of anti-elitism.

-We can observe a clear positive relationship for the video's amount of populism and its ViewCount for the AfD's channels for both short videos and long videos.
-Additionally we see an increase in expected ViewCount for the Left but only for long videos.
-Regarding *H2a* stating that on channels of populist parties, we expect a positive relationship between a videos' amount of contained populism and it's user engagement, we therefore find partial support on the anti-elitis dimension.

-@fig:views_pplcentr shows an analagous analysis but for people-centrism.

 #figure(
   image("../figures/reg_ame_views_pplcentr.svg", width: 100%),